Automatic Rebalance

 Auto-Rebalance will automatically be activated for the new position as well, using the same settings as the last position.

-Enabling Auto-Rebalance is done in the Rebalance tab in an active CL position (whether in range or not).
+2. in the Rebalance tab in an active CL position (whether in range or not).

 # Required Configuration